navikt/vdl-cli/README.md

 pip install "vdl-cli @ git+https://github.com/navikt/vdl-cli@v0.1"
 ```

 ### Full installation for diff, clone etc.

-This should in most cases only be installed as dependency in the project environment.
+This should in most cases only be installed as a dependency in the project environment.

 ```shell
 pip install "vdl-cli[all] @ git+https://github.com/navikt/vdl-cli@<version>"